pkscout/exautomation/README.md

 This module drops an arbitrary list of columns from a CSV file before it is sent to the destination.

 * **Required Settings**
-`'columns': <list of column numbers>`
-example: `'columns': [1, 5, 22]`
+`'columns': <list of column numbers>` (example: `'columns': [1, 5, 22]`)
-Column numbers can be all positive (left to right count) or all negative (right to left count).
-You cannot mix positive and negative column numbering.
-You can list the columns in any order you like.
-The transform will sort them so that the columns are removed in the appropriate order.

 * **Optional Settings**
 `'quoteall': <boolean>` (Defaults to `True` and ensures all data is quoted in the CSV.
 Set to `False` to remove all quoting)
 `'encoding': '<string>'` (Defaults to Python discovery method.
 Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

+* **Notes**
+Column numbers can be all positive (left to right count) or all negative (right to left count).
+You cannot mix positive and negative column numbering.
+You can list the columns in any order you like.
+The transform will sort them so that the columns are removed in the appropriate order.

 #### File Rename (filerename)
 This module renames a file based on a pair of regular expressions (one for the search and the other the replace.)
 Note that by putting `r` in front of the string you don't have to escape slash characters.